Elevate-Code/streamlit-projectstarter/README.md

 - To add new packages, first add it to `requirements.txt` then run `pip install -r requirements.txt`

 ## Deploying to Railway.app
-- Dashboard > New Project > Deploy from GitHub repo
+- [Dashboard](https://railway.app/dashboard) > New Project > Deploy from GitHub repo > Add variables
 - If you get a "Invalid service name" error create a blank service and then link the repo under Settings > Source Repo
 - Select Add variables, under **Variables**:
     - Add `PORT` with value `8501`
-    - Add other environment variables from `.env` file
+- If you need a database, add a Postgres service:
+    - Create > Postgres
+    - View the DATABASE_PUBLIC_URL in Variables > Postgres, use this in your local `.env` file
+    - Connect other services to the Postgres service with PG_DATABASE_URL=${{Postgres.DATABASE_PUBLIC_URL}}
-- Click `x` to close open service, click Settings and update project name from auto-generated one, use repo name
+- Click `x` to close open service, click Settings and:
+    - Update project name from auto-generated one, use repo name
+    - Under **Shared Variables**, add your other variables from `.env` file
-- Click on the service (if you see Failed deployment, dont worry about it yet) under **Settings**:
+- Click on the service under **Settings**:
+    - Note: If you see "Failed deployment", dont worry about it yet.
     - At the top click 📝 to change service name to "streamlit-app" or similar
-    - Networking > Public Networking, click `Generate Domain`, port 8502, this will be the public URL, change if needed
+    - Settings > Networking > Public Networking, click `Generate Domain`, port 8502, this will be the public URL, change if needed
     - Deploy > Custom Start Command, enter `streamlit run app.py`
-- You should see a large banned that says "Apply 2 changes", click Deploy, takes about 5 minutes
+- You should see a large banned that says "Apply n changes", click Deploy; Takes about 5 minutes
 - You should now be able to view the app at the public URL
 - For debugging deployment issues, in the service, under **Deployments**:
     - Click on the latest deployment > `View Logs`